Anton-Augustsson/customer-portal/README.md

 ### Further reading
 #### gRPC
 AN alternatively to a REST API is gRPC which is said to provide better performance then REST API.
 It is much more modern then REST API and was initial created by google in 2015 but is now managed by Cloud Native Computing Foundation.

+### Spring boot
+An alternative to Golang for microservices is JAVA using the spring boot framework.
+However, it is slower and have become unessesaraly more complex over the year, and arguably Golang is more suited for microservices.

+- [Spring Boot Tutorial | Full Course [2023] [NEW]](https://www.youtube.com/watch?v=9SGDpanrc8U)